-Earlier this year, researchers at Stanford University identified genes connected to Rosacea.
-Maybe this knowledge will help create better treatments for those suffering from this skin condition.
+Earlier this year, researchers at Stanford University identified genes connected to rosacea.
+Maybe this knowledge will help create better treatments for those with this skin condition.
 In the meantime, there are simple, inexpensive natural remedies to help heal and reduce the dry skin, itchiness, and redness of rosacea.

 What Is Rosacea?

 Rosacea is a chronic skin condition easily recognized by redness, bumps, and pimples that appear on the nose, cheeks, forehead, and chin.
 It can spread to the ears, back, and chest.
-It’s estimated that more than 16 million Americans suffer from it, especially in the 30-50 year old age group from Celtic and Baltic descent.
+It’s estimated that more than 16 million Americans experience it, especially in the 30 to 50-year-old age group and in people of Celtic and Baltic descent.

 Causes of Rosacea

-Many people who develop rosacea tend to have family members with it.
-This makes sense with the recent Stanford University research.
-The specific cause of rosacea is a unknown, but there are many factors that can trigger it.
+Many people who develop rosacea tend to have family members with it, which makes sense given the recent Stanford University research on genetic causes.
+The specific cause of rosacea remains unknown, but there are many factors that can trigger it.
 These include:

 - Immune response to a bacteria.
-Those with acne rosacea often experience a heightened immune reaction to B. oleronius.
+Those with acne rosacea often experience a heightened immune reaction to Bacillus oleronius.

-- H. pylori is a type of bacteria that can live in your digestive tract.
-Many people with rosacea have H. pylori infection.
+- Helicobacter pylori (H. pylori) is a type of bacteria that can live in your digestive tract.
+Many people with rosacea also have an H. pylori infection.

 - A mite that lives on the nose and cheeks of every human, Demodex, occurs in large numbers on the face of people with rosacea.